aldesantis/hertz-email/README.md

 end
 ```

-If `#hertz_email` returns an empty value (i.e. `false`, `nil` or an empty
+If `#hertz_email` returns an empty value (i.e. `false`, `nil`, an empty
-string) at the time the job is executed, the notification will not be delivered.
+string or an empty array) at the time the job is executed, the notification
-This allows you to programmatically enable/disable email notifications for a
+will not be delivered.
+This allows you to programmatically enable/disable
-user:
+email notifications for a user:

 ```ruby
 class User